Chapter 5.50

 5.50.010 Findings and intent.

-A. The board of directors finds and determines that because of the prevailing conditions in the state, and the declared policy of the state, it is necessary and appropriate for the district to adopt, implement, and enforce this program to reduce the quantity of water used by persons within the district to ensure that there is sufficient water for human consumption, sanitation, and fire protection.
-The district further finds and determines that during periods of drought, water shortages, and water shortage emergencies the general welfare requires that the district maximize the beneficial use of its available water resources to the extent that it is capable, and that the waste or unreasonable use, or unreasonable method of use, of water shall be prevented and the conservation of water is to be extended with the view to the reasonable and beneficial use thereof in the interests of the people of the district and for the public health, safety, and welfare.
+A. The board of directors finds and determines that because of the prevailing conditions in the state, it is necessary and appropriate for Western to adopt, implement, and enforce this program to reduce the quantity of water used by persons within Western to ensure that there is sufficient water for human consumption, sanitation, and fire protection.
+Western further finds and determines that during periods of drought, water shortages, and water shortage emergencies the general welfare requires that Western maximize the beneficial use of its available water resources to the extent that it is capable, and that the waste or unreasonable use, or unreasonable method of use, of water shall be prevented and the conservation of water is to be extended with the view to the reasonable and beneficial use thereof in the interests of the people of Western and for the public health, safety, and welfare.

-B. This chapter adopts the program which establishes water waste restrictions, supply shortage response measures, regulations, structural pricing changes, and administrative fines and/or penalties to be implemented during declared water supply shortage stages.
+B. This chapter adopts the program which establishes water waste restrictions, supply shortage response measures, regulations, drought fines, and administrative fines and/or penalties to be implemented during declared water supply shortage stages.

 D. The water supply shortage stages may be caused by, but are not limited to, any or all of the following circumstances or events: